manissen/predicting-recipe-health/README.md

 The final model is better because it addresses the key weakness of the baseline: poor detection of “medium healthy” and “unhealthy” classes.
 It achieves a more balanced classification by improving recall and F1-scores on these minority classes at the cost of some accuracy and recall for the majority “healthy” class.
 This balance is often preferable in practical scenarios where detecting all categories fairly is important.

 ## Fairness Analysis
+We decided to conduct a model to test the accuracy across different types od cuisine using the 'tags' column of the dataframe.

+### Procedure

+1. **Model Prediction on Test Set**
+    Used the trained model (best_model) to predict labels (y_pred) on the test dataset features (X_test).

+2. **Augment Test DataFrame with True and Predicted Labels**
+    - Added two new columns to the test DataFrame (df_test):
+        - y_true: the actual true labels from y_test
+        - y_pred: the predicted labels from the model

+3. **Define Group Metric Function**
+    Created a function that calculated a chosen performance metric (here, the macro F1-score) on any subset of the data.
+This function took a DataFrame for a single group and returned the group's metric score.

+4. **Calculate Metric per Cuisine Group**
+    Grouped df_test by the categorical variable cuisine_group and applied the metric function to each group to get performance scores per cuisine.

+5. **Display Performance Results by Group**
+    Vizualized the metric scores to identify disparities in model accuracy or predictive power across different cuisine groups.

+6. **Conduct Pairwise Permutation Tests**
+    For each pair of cuisine groups, we performed a permutation test to determine whether the observed difference in metric scores is statistically significant.
+The permutation test involved:
+        - Combining data from the two groups.
+        - Randomly shuffling group labels many times (e.g., 1000 permutations).
+        - Calculating metric differences for each shuffle.
+        - Comparing the observed metric difference to the permutation distribution to compute a p-value.

+### Results

+The model showed unequal performance, doing worse on Latin cuisine compared to Western and African cuisines with statistically significant gaps.
+This indicates potential fairness issues that might disadvantage users interested in Latin cuisine recipes.
+The other cuisine groups have more comparable model performance.
+This analysis highlights performance gaps in the recipe health prediction model, showing it performs less well on Latin cuisine compared to others.
+While moderate, these differences raise fairness concerns that may affect user trust and experience, especially for underrepresented groups.

+### PROJECT CONCLUSION THANKS CHAT

+This project developed a robust classification model to predict recipe health ratings by combining nutritional, preparation, and textual features with engineered metrics such as calories per minute and sugar-to-protein ratio.
+Using a Random Forest classifier with careful hyperparameter tuning and balanced class weights, the final model demonstrated solid overall predictive performance, reflected in strong macro and weighted F1 scores.
+However, fairness analysis revealed disparities in model accuracy across cuisine groups, with notably lower performance on Latin cuisine recipes.
+These results highlight the need to address data imbalance and model bias to ensure equitable predictions for diverse culinary traditions.
+Users should be mindful of these limitations when applying the model and consider supplementing predictions with domain knowledge, especially for underrepresented cuisine types.
+Future improvements could focus on improving data diversity, refining feature engineering, and exploring fairness to build more inclusive and reliable health prediction tools.
+Ultimately, balancing accuracy with fairness will better serve all users seeking healthy recipe recommendations.